Gajendra's Prayers - 25

 (Srimad Bhagavad Gita 6.46-47)

 Krishna says, "According to My opinion amongst all the yogīs, that yogī is topmost who has causeless devotion to Me."
 Here, Krishna is saying that one who worships 'HIM', meaning His personal form not nirākār-nirviśeṣ-brahma.
-The Lord is the worshible object for the pure devotees.
+The Lord is the worshipable object for the pure devotees.
 Gajendra is praying, "I offer my obeisance to that Parameswara."

 namo namas tubhyam asahya-vega-